Author and Publication

 Capacity to conduct proceedings, often called litigation capacity, is the ability to make the decisions that running or defending a legal case requires: understanding the claim and its issues, weighing advice and settlement offers, giving instructions and appreciating the consequences of the available options.
 It is judged under the Mental Capacity Act 2005 against the person's actual proceedings, following Masterman-Lister and Dunhill v Burgin, and a person who lacks it becomes a protected party requiring a litigation friend under CPR Part 21.
 This guide explains the test, who assesses it and what follows a finding either way.

-What a strong report should contain
+What a litigation capacity report should contain

 Key takeaway